-Following in the footsteps of previous successful conferences, this year’s theme is “Moving people and goods more sustainably”.
+Following in the footsteps of previous successful conferences, this year’s theme was “Moving people and goods more sustainably”.
 More than 70% of Europeans live in cities, and urban areas account for around 23% of the EU’s GHG transport emissions.
 If we are to achieve ambitious climate targets, transforming urban mobility will be critical.

 POLIS' members have played a leading role in the Urban Mobility Days over the last several years.
 In 2019, Groningen hosted the event, while POLIS colleagues and our member cities including Barcelona, Leuven, Helmond, and Madrid have taken to the stage to share their approaches to road safety, citizen engagement, mobility as a service, and other key sustainable transport issues.

 Urban Mobility Days takes place every two years and combines the CIVITAS Forum Conference and European Conference on Sustainable Urban Mobility Plans (SUMPs).
-This year’s event coincides with European Mobility Week taking place every year from 16-22 September.
+This year’s event coincided with European Mobility Week taking place every year from 16-22 September.

 This year’s event also placed youth participation front and centre on the path to sustainable mobility.
 Young people are not only victims of climate change, they are also valuable contributors to climate action.
 And as 2022 is the European Year of Youth, Urban Mobility Days elevated young voices and views, exploring how Europe’s young people can be part of the path towards climate resilience.

 POLIS at the Urban Mobility Days

 POLIS is one of the organising partners of Urban Mobility Days, and many of our members and projects were featured across the programme.
 POLIS Secretary General Karen Vancluysen was the Master of Ceremony at the conference.

 POLIS and our members were involved in the following sessions: